iisaka51/jp_prefecture/README.md

 - allow code as str or int.
 - support lists and pandas serires as input.
 - support checkdigits for citycode.
+- get geodetic(latitude, longitude) from cityCode or cityName

 Reference